Best Action Cameras

 Due to their versatility, action cameras are not limited to how you can use them.
 About the only demographic that would want to avoid them are professional photographers as they will be limited to them.

-Q: Why Is There Still Vibration in Your Videos?
+Q: Why Is There Still Vibration or Shaking in Your Videos?

 Alright, so you have invested in a camera that has been advertised with digital stabilization technology.
 But, every time you record a video and watch the footage, you notice insane amounts of vibration and shaking.
 Should not this technology account for this and prevent it?
 Well, yes and no. That is, in context, what video stabilization technology is designed to do.
 Problem is, it is not going to account for vibrations that are caused because the camera is not secured properly.